cobalt-uoft/documentation/getting-started/contributing.md

 ## Repositories

 [Cobalt](https://github.com/cobalt-uoft/cobalt): The web service that powers the web APIs.
-Built with Node.js and interfaces with MongoDB for high performance querying over JSON-like data structures.
+Built with Node.js and interfaces with MongoDB for high performance querying over JSON-like data structures. (a [detailed guide](https://github.com/cobalt-uoft/cobalt/wiki) on contributing to this repository is available).

 [UofT Scrapers](https://github.com/cobalt-uoft/uoft-scrapers): The web scraping modules that populate Cobalt's databases.
 Built with Python and also distributed as a PyPI module.